Callisto (comics): Dawn of X

-With the grand announcement of the new mutant nation of Krakoa broadcast to the world.
-Callisto, despite no longer being a mutant, was one among many whom accepted sanctuary there alongside a host of other criminal mutant malcontents.
+With the grand announcement of the new mutant nation of Krakoa broadcast to the world during the "House of X and Powers of X" storyline, Callisto was one among many whom accepted sanctuary there alongside a host of other criminal mutant malcontents.
 She was also presided over the dead Xavier after he was fatally shot by one amongst a crew of Reaver like homunculi who somehow infiltrated Krakoa's defenses.

 A couple days before the nation leaders death & resurrection, Callisto was called to the personal island quarters of Ms. Frost to discuss a mutual partnership with the queen of the underground.
 The White Queen petitioning her to be Emma's white knight in the Hellfire Trading Company both to foster trust amongst the mutant and human communities due to her own overly persuasive nature, and the fact that high seas transport can be incredibly dangerous and her branch of the industry needs enforcers to manage the national interests of Krakoa.

 Although a bit irked at Emma Frost for ignoring her for most of her life, Callisto decides on a temp occupation of the position until deciding on whether or not she feels comfortable with the gig.
 While still somewhat untrusting of the White Queen, Callisto admits to her treacherous lieutenant Masque that she's interested in what she's selling nonetheless.

 After half a year working as Emma's paladin, she would meet up with members of the Red Queen's; Catherine Pryde's, crew on the Marauders at Island M to take and catalog their contraband while exchanging some swift and deadly albeit friendly parley with her old rival Ororo Munroe after they dock.
 While questioning why it was Lucas Bishop took so long to return to port, the latter wonders about the whereabouts of his leader and friend.
 To which the White Knight responds that she never returned from her voyage after what happened in Madripoor.
 Callisto would later undergo the Crucible and die at the hands of Storm.
 As a result, she was revived by Krakoa's resurrection protocols with her powers returned.